Learning Outcomes

 Key Term: Strasbourg jurisprudence

-The body of case law and decisions from the European Court of Human Rights, which UK courts must consider under section 2 HRA.
+The body of decisions and reasoning of the European Court of Human Rights, which UK courts must take into account when deciding HRA cases.

 Interpreting Legislation: Section 3 HRA